ZakirG/generative-daw/README.md

 This project's interface is based on Logic Pro X.

 ---
-An example output of the application:
+An example output of the application taken from the the logging panel in the UI:
 ```
 Generating new chord progression in C major.
 Decided to incorporate I, vi, IV, V. (The 50s progression)